-Oklahoma seeking to return $2M worth of anti-malaria drug
+Oklahoma seeking to return $2M worth of hydroxychloroquine

-OKLAHOMA CITY (AP) — The Oklahoma Attorney General’s Office is attempting to return $2 million worth of an anti-malaria drug once touted by former President Donald Trump as an effective treatment for COVID-19, a spokesman said Wednesday.
+OKLAHOMA CITY (AP) — The Oklahoma attorney general’s office is attempting to return $2 million worth of a malaria drug once touted by former President Donald Trump as an effective treatment for COVID-19, a spokesman said Wednesday.

-Alex Gerszewski, a spokesman for Attorney General Mike Hunter, said Hunter is attempting to negotiate a return of the 1.2 million pills Oklahoma acquired in April from a California-based supplier, FFF Enterprises.
+Alex Gerszewski, a spokesman for Attorney General Mike Hunter, said Hunter is attempting to negotiate a return of the 1.2 million hydroxychloroquine pills Oklahoma acquired in April from a California-based supplier, FFF Enterprises.
 He said the office was acting on a request from the Oklahoma State Department of Health, which authorized the purchase.

 A spokeswoman for FFF Enterprises didn’t immediately return a message Wednesday seeking comment.

-The attempt by Oklahoma to return the drug was first reported by the online news publication The Frontier.
+The attempt by Oklahoma to return the hydroxychloroquine was first reported by the online news publication The Frontier.

-Oklahoma Republican Gov. Kevin Stitt defended the purchase last year, saying the drug was showing some promise as a treatment in early March and he didn’t want to miss an opportunity to acquire it.
+Republican Gov. Kevin Stitt defended the purchase last year, saying the drug was showing some promise as a treatment in early March and he didn’t want to miss an opportunity to acquire it.

 “I was being proactive to try and protect Oklahomans,” Stitt said at the time.